oracle-livelabs/converged/obaas/setup/setup.md

 If you prefer Gradle, follow the steps in this task.

-> **Note**:  All of the examples in this Live Lab use Maven.
+> **Note**:  All the examples in this Live Lab use Maven.
 We strongly recommend that you use Maven for this Live Lab.

 1. Download and install Gradle